RiteshGenAI/CodeGenie/CONTRIBUTING.md

-Certainly!
-Here's a `CONTRIBUTING.md` file for your project:

----

 # Contributing to CodeGenie

 Thank you for considering contributing to **CodeGenie**!
 We welcome contributions from the community to improve and expand this project.
 Below are guidelines to help you get started.